 Devon, UK; Brittany, France

 Bio: UK poet, author and painter Roselle Angwin leads the Fire in the Head creative and reflective writing programme, and The Wild Ways (Ground of Being) ecopsychology courses (mostly outdoors).
 She’s the author of 11 books and co-author of another 3: poetry, novels and creative non-fiction.

 Roselle read Anglo-Saxon, Norse & Celtic with mediaeval French at Cambridge university, and her abiding interest in Celtic myth and culture, specifically the Grail legends and their predecessors in The Mabinogi, has shaped her writing and her courses.
-She followed this with a psychotherapy training in Transpersonal Psychology, based on Jungian and archetypal thinking, and the continuing relevance of myth to our life and psyches (her first book was commissioned from workshops on these themes: Riding the Dragon – myth & the inner journey, Element Books, 1994).
+She followed her degree course with a psychotherapy training in Transpersonal Psychology, based on Jungian and archetypal thinking, and the continuing relevance of myth to our life and psyches (her first book was commissioned from workshops on these themes: Riding the Dragon – myth & the inner journey, Element Books, 1994).